Astralis1409/vikramsat_rf_subsystem/JOURNAL.md

 ![schematic final](/images/final/sch.png)
 ![pcb final](/images/final/pcb.png)
 ![3d](/images/final/3d.png)
 The fles do not include a 3d step file because my kicad has gona mad and it tells me to run drc because of edge.cuts fault but there is no fault in edge.cuts

+okay, i have submitted it finally, and now someone spotted that i donot have CC lines grouded on USB, so i gotta do that and update EVERYTHING
 ### Time Spent today: 4.5 hours